Endeavor Talent Agency: 2003–2009: Continued growth

 In 2006, agent Nancy Josephson left ICM after the company went through an ownership change.
 Endeavor quickly brought in Josephson and her clients – Friends creators Marta Kauffman and David Crane, Craig Ferguson, Tyra Banks, and director David Frankel.
 Soon after, ICM agents Matt Solo and Robert Newman joined as well.
 Solo's roster included The Shield creator Shawn Ryan, while Newman's brought esteemed film directors Guillermo del Toro, Baz Luhrmann, Danny Boyle and Robert Rodriguez.

 2008 brought four key additions from UTA, including talent agents Sharon Jackson and Nick Stevens.
 Their clients, Will Arnett, Jack Black, Jonah Hill, Amy Poehler, and Ben Stiller, bolstered the agency's comedy department.

-2009 - Present
+2009–present

 In 2008, Emanuel and Whitesell began preliminary discussions with the William Morris Agency about a company merger.
 By April 2009, the announcement was made and William Morris Endeavor was formed.
 WMA ultimately relocated to Endeavor's Beverly Hills office and Emanuel and Whitesell retained the titles of Co-CEOs.
 Their successful partnership ultimately led Fortune to name Emanuel and Whitesell on their 2010 "Businessperson of the Year" list.

 Following the disappearance of Washington Post journalist Jamal Khashoggi on 2 October 2018, and reports that a Saudi hit squad had assassinated him, Endeavor vowed to sever its ties with Saudi Arabia.
 Emanuel reportedly called White House senior adviser and Trump son-in-law Jared Kushner to relay his frustration and discuss withdrawing the agency from a $400 million financial deal with the regime in Saudi Arabia.